andraugust/andraugust.github.io/neural-style-transfer.md

 Pretty sweet!

 ## Future Considerations
-The main drawback of this method is that gradient descent has to be performed on each new input image we want to stylize.
+The main drawback of this method is that gradient descent has to be performed on each new image we want to stylize.
 Wouldn't it be nice if we had a _model_ which could immediately stylize any image just by calling `model.predict` on it?
 Turn out people have looked into this.
 The clever solution involves four things: a style (source) image, a set of _several_ content (destination) images, a stylizing network, and a loss network.
 The stylizing network is the thing we'll eventually call `model.predict` on, it's an untrained CNN that has output shape equal to input shape (it outputs an image).
 The loss network is a pre-trained CNN like the one we've been using.

 1. Pass a batch of destination images through the stylizing network.
 2. Pass the output of the stylizing network through the pre-trained CNN.